How to Deal with Currency in Myanmar (Burma)

 Along with USD, it is easy to exchange both Euros and Singapore dollars at the Yangon (& Mandalay) airport and banks.
+Some places will also exchange Thai Baht, though they might take a bit more effort to find.
 If you're exchanging funds in the streets, jewelers, or black market, you're best off to have USD.

 Do not bother with travelers checks.

-Although the Myanmar government has recently told the banks to accept more than just the most pristine of foreign currency, bills that are not perfect may still be rejected, or exchanged at a lower rate.
+Although the Myanmar government has recently told the banks to accept more than just the most pristine of foreign currency, bills that are not perfect may (or, more accurately "almost certainly will...") still be rejected, or exchanged at a lower rate.
 Treat your bills like gold... crisp, paper-thin gold.

 Before You Go

 Your local bank at home will likely be able to get you the currency you need before you go, though it is a good idea to call them a couple of weeks in advance to let them know you need pristine bills.
 If they don't have what you need on hand, they can put in a special order for exactly how much you need which can take a few days to a couple of weeks to arrive at the bank.

 Some banks may tell you that this is no longer the case, as my Canadian bank occasionally tells me.
 Thank them for the advice and insist that you have the absolute cleanest and crisp bills.
 Go through the bills with them one by one.
 Seriously.

 If you happen to be in Asia already, the exchange counters at the airports are the best and least painful options.
 Bangkok's main Suvarnabhumi airport is an excellent place to get the best USD.
 Bangkok's Don Muang airport, which is the hub Air Asia flies out of, is also a good option.
 You may have to try a few exchange places to get all the funds you need, so arrive early.